-In his capacity as independent Chairman, Ian Pearson has responsibility for ensuring that the Group has appropriate corporate governance standards in place and the 10 principles in the QCA Code are applied within the Group as a whole.
+In his capacity as independent Chairman, Ian Pearson, along with the Board, has responsibility for ensuring that the Group has appropriate corporate governance standards in place and the 10 principles in the QCA Code are applied within the Group as a whole.

-The identification and management of risk in relation to the achievement of our strategic objectives and business model is dealt with in “Managing and mitigating risk” below.
+The identification and management of risk in relation to the achievement of our strategy and business model are addressed below in “Managing and mitigating risk”.

-The Board recognises that the long-term success of the Group is reliant upon the efforts of the employees of the Group, its contractors and suppliers and on the Group’s relationships with these and other stakeholders such as customers and regulators.
+The Board recognises that the ongoing and long-term success of the Group is significantly influenced by the efforts and commitment of the employees of the Group, its strategic partners (including but not limited to those with expertise in funding, technology, operational delivery and go-to-market), contractors and suppliers and on the Group’s relationships with these and other stakeholders including customers, investors, industry associations, political and media organisations, analysts, communities, the public and the regulators.
 The Board has put in place a range of processes and systems to ensure that there is close Board oversight and contact with its key resources and relationships.

 Managing and mitigating risk

-The directors have established procedures for the purpose of providing a system of internal control.
-In addition, there is a range of Group policies that are reviewed at least annually by the Board.
+The directors have established procedures for the purpose of providing a system of internal controls.
+In addition, there are a range of Group policies that are reviewed at least annually by the Board.
 These group policies cover matters such as share dealing and insider trading legislation.